wilmoore/frontend-packagers/readme.md

 What is a package manager?
 ------------------------------------------------------------

 A package manager is a tool that allows you to specify a list of dependencies for your library or application.
-The tools depicted here are similar in scope to [Bundler](http://gembundler.com/), [NPM](https://npmjs.org/), or [Composer](http://getcomposer.org/).
+The tools depicted here are similar in scope to [Bundler](http://gembundler.com/), [NPM][npm], or [Composer](http://getcomposer.org/).

 How is this thing evaluated?